Twitter event networks and the Superstar model: Analysis of a special two-type branching process

 \subsection{Convergence for blue children proportions}

-The equivalence between $\BP(\cdot)$ and the superstar model will imply that the number of vertices with degree $k+1$ in $G_{n+1}$ is the same as the number of vertices in $\BP(\tau_n)$ with exactly $k$ blue children.
-We will need general results on the asymptotics of such counts for the process $\BP(t)$ as $t\to\infty$. \begin{Theorem} Fix $k\geq 1$ and let $Z_{\geq k}(t)$ denote the number of vertices in $\BP(t)$ which have at least $k$ blue children.
-Then
+The equivalence between $\BP(\cdot)$ and the Superstar model {{described in Section~\ref{sec:equiv}}} will {{imply}} that the number of vertices with degree $k+1$ in $G_{n+1}$ is the same as the number of vertices in $\BP(\tau_n)$ with exactly $k$ blue children.
+We will need general results on the asymptotics of such counts for the process $\BP(t)$ as $t\to\infty$. {{Using the equivalence created by the surgery operation, one can then transfer these results to asymptotics for the degree distribution of the original Superstar model.}} {{Now}} recall the random variable $W^*$ obtained as the martingale limit obtained in Proposition~\ref {pro:conts-mp}.
+Define $p_{\geq k}(\infty)$ as